jcoehoorn/SlimSharp/README.md

 # SlimSharp

 SlimSharp is an esoteric programming language based on C# intended for use in Code Golf scenarios.
-Currently the language exists only as a specification.
+[Try it on .Net Fiddle.](https://dotnetfiddle.net/DBZI6Q)

 The aim is **not** to compete with other esoteric programming languages intended for code golf, but rather to reduce some of the worst points of verbosity holding back C# as a language for simple code golf problems: `Console.WriteLine()`, `Console.ReadLine()`, `Replace()`, `ToLower()`, etc.